Formal Proofs — Lean 4 Safety Bounds¶

 Proof: unfold halt_triggered, apply decide_eq_false_iff_not

 + Nat.not_lt (both pure core).
-Captured verbatim in
+Captured in

 safe_transition — once in the safe zone, monotone coherence